Emmanuel-Mwiti/Perfect-data-jpa/README.md

 #### SPRING DATA JPA INHERITANCE STRATEGIES
 ![Inheritance](images/inheritance.png)
 ##### *1. Single Table Strategy.*
+-> All sub classes are mapped to the same table.
+Then discriminatory column is used to distinguish between different subclasses.
+-> All the properties of parent entity class and its sub classes will be persisted into a single table.
+-> Best suited for small classes because makes the code loong.
 ##### *2. Join Table Strategy.*- this is complex
 ##### *3. Table per class Strategy.*